Tafazzin: Musculoskeletal

-Neurological pathology
+Central nervous system

 Cognitive impairments are common in BTHS patients in varying degrees.
 While a higher incidence of cognitive impairment and mild learning and speech difficulties are often manifested, many BTHS patients have also displayed normal cognitive abilities.
 This shows the limited neurologic involvement in BTHS, despite tafazzin's crucial roles in brain mitochondrial respiration and normal cognitive function.
 One study has shown that the brain has a distinct CL composition, with more diverse and less tetralinoleoyl-dependent CL.
 This composition diminishes the need for CL remodeling, resulting in a less tafazzin-dependent composition.
 Another study found that the brain has a higher concentration of saturated acyl chains.
 Finally, the brain has a higher ROS scavenging capability, which allows the circumvention of the harmful effects of ROS.
 These findings explain the neurological phenotypes in BTHS patients.

 Metabolic disorders

 Metabolic disorders in BTHS are exhibited in the form of 3-methylglutaconic aciduria (3-MGA), a condition characterized by increased levels of organic acids in urine, including 3‐methylglutaconic acid, 3‐methylglutaric acid, and 2‐ethyl-hydracrylic acid.
 While 3-MGA is largely excreted in BTHS patients, some patients have been found to have normal levels of organic acids in urine.
 Treatment of 3-MGA and metabolic deficiencies have included riboflavin or coenzyme Q_{10}, which have shown significant improvement in patients.